stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat-humidity-sound.md

 # Set up the Raspberry Pi with SenseHAT to send humidity data

-In the [previous step](./set-up-humidity-sound.md) you set up IoT Central to receive humidity and sound data.
+In the [previous step](./set-up-humidity-sound.md) you set up IoT Central to receive humidity data.

 In this step you will set up the Raspberry Pi and run code to connect and send humidity data.